ankurjay/opencv-python-tutorials/README.md

 Each `.ipynb` notebook has code interweaved with notes.
 In the event that a specific functionality of OpenCV needs to be demonstrated using a Python script, instructions for that are provided in the `.ipynb` notebook.

-The recommended method to go through these tutorials is to go through the `*.ipynb` notebooks, and try out the Python scripts wherever recommended.
+The recommended sequence is to go through the `*.ipynb` notebooks (often prefixed with 00).
+Whenever you come across a link to a `.py` script in the notebook, you can inspect the code and try it out.
+In many cases, the scripts are provided because some interactive elements are not supported by Jupyter Notebooks.

 ### Running Jupyter Notebooks